catsby/ctshryock.com/_posts/2011-02-16-setting-up-gearmand.md

 ~$ make
 ~$ (sudo) make install
 {% endhighlight %}

-If you're on Ubuntu you can use `aptitude`

-{% highlight bash %}
-~$ sudo aptitude install gearman-job-server (gearman-dev)
-{% endhighlight %}

-Check your favorite Linux Distro's package manager for their equivalent.

 ##Running
 Gearmand is typically run as a daemon in the background